GrumpsCat/listed/content/posts/What_Am_I_Reading_About.md

 ---

 ### Linh Dinh
 Vietnamese-American poet, fiction writer, and translator.
-Author of *Blood and Soap* and the poem *A Super Clean Country*.
+Author of Blood and Soap and blog Postcards from the End.

 ### Jean Baudrillard
 French philosopher and cultural theorist, known for his work on simulation and hyperreality.